onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

         // getting the public capability and borrowing a reference from it let receiverRef = recipient.capabilities
             .borrow<&ExampleNFT.Collection>(ExampleNFT.CollectionPublicPath)
-            ?? panic("Could not borrow receiver reference")
+            ?? panic("Could not borrow a collection reference to 0x07's ExampleNFT.Collection"
+                     .concat(" from the path ")
+                     .concat(ExampleNFT.CollectionPublicPath.toString())
+                     .concat(".
+Make sure account 0x07 has set up its account ") .concat("with an ExampleNFT Collection."))

         // Deposit the NFT in the receivers collection receiverRef.deposit(token: <-self.transferToken)

-        log("NFT ID 1 transferred from account 1 to account 2")
+        log("NFT ID 1 transferred from account 0x06 to account 0x07")
     }
 }
 ```